 Secondhand smoke isn't quite as toxic as firsthand smoke, but that's small comfort.
 It still contains over 4,000 chemicals that have no business in your body, including carbon monoxide, a gas often used in suicides, and 40 cancer-causing agents, including benzopyrene, a potent cancer-inducing chemical.
 Interestingly, internal documents from Brown and Williamson show that tobacco companies knew about these dangerous compounds as early as 1975 -- years before public health experts recognized the hazards of secondhand smoke.

-Citing the fact that secondhand smoke increases the risk of heart disease and lung cancer by about 30 percent, the U.S. Surgeon General's Office issued a report in 2006 that stated there is no risk-free level of exposure to secondhand smoke.
+Citing the fact that secondhand smoke increases the risk of heart disease and lung cancer by about 30 percent, federal health have stated there is no risk-free level of exposure to secondhand smoke.
 And like any other poison, secondhand smoke is most deadly at high levels of exposure.
 Picture a woman sitting in an enclosed room with her husband.
 If he smokes a pack a day for 55 years, her risk for lung cancer will be roughly six times higher than normal, according to a study published in the Journal of the National Cancer Institute.

 No safe amount